-The policy will be reviewed at 3 year intervals or sooner if necessary.
+The policy will be reviewed at 3 year intervals and sooner if necessary.
 Some practical indicators will be used to gauge the impact and effectiveness of the policy.
 Such indicators include the following:

-- A student /teacher evaluation form may be given to some classes at the end of the RSE module. - The range of resource material available to teachers. - The in-service training availed of by teachers. - Students awareness of the policy - Parents and Guardians awareness of the policy. - Positive feedback is received from teachers, students, parents/guardians and members of the Board of Management.
+• A student /teacher evaluation form may be given to some classes at the end of the RSE module.

+- The range of resource material available to teachers. - The in-service availed of by teachers. - Students are aware of the policy - Parents and Guardians are aware of the policy. - Positive feedback is received from teachers, students, parents/guardians and members of the Board of Management. - Annual student 'checks' regarding Child Safeguarding and Protection Information.